mbasagoitia/autonomous-systems/modeling-of-autonomous-systems/systems/system-definition-state-diagram.md

 - Autonomous if U is a singleton (from outside, we cannot affect the behavior of the system)
 - Deterministic/nondeterministic (deterministic if the set F(x, v) has at most 1 element)
 - Basic if U = V (external and internal input alphabets are the same)
-- Static if X is a singelton (system does not have any memory)
+- Static if X is a singleton (system does not have any memory)
 - Moore if the output does not depend explicitly on the input
 - Moore with state output if X = Y (the output is the state variable itself)
 - Simple if it is basic and Moore with state output